mozjay0619/pyflow-viz/README.rst

 .. image:: https://github.com/mozjay0619/pyflow-viz/blob/master/media/summary_false.png
    :width: 17pt

 With the summary functionality turned off, the complete DAG visualization will includes ``DataNodes`` as well as the ``OperationNodes``.
 You may be wondering what the extra record with ``(1, )`` written inside.
 It signals the data persistence.
-We will discuss what this is, and how this works, in greater detail soon.
+We will discuss what this is, and how this works, in greater detail later.

 Removing methods